kimfucious/torrent-fiesta/README.md

 This should be fairly intuitive, but here's a few clarifications:

--   You can run individual Servarr apps or select `Full Service` to run them all.
+-   You can run individual Servarr apps or select `Full Service` to run them all at once.
 -   When you quit the app, it should gracefully shut down.
--   If you break out of the app with `CTRL+C` (or the app crashes) the Docker containers will remain running.
-This _may_ cause issues when trying to run the app again; however, there's some error handling in the app to detect and recover from most situations.
+-   If you break out of the app with `CTRL+C` (or the app crashes) the Docker Compose project and its containers will continue running.
+-   This _may_ cause issues when trying to run the app again; however, there's some error handling in the app to detect and recover from most situations.
--   If there's a scenario that isn't handled, you'll need to stop the running Docker Combine project manually.
+-   If there's a scenario that isn't handled, you'll need to stop the running Docker Compose project and manually remove it.

 ## Servarr Apps

 ### Prowlarr

 -   Read the [Prowlarr Quick Start Guide](https://wiki.servarr.com/prowlarr/quick-start-guide)
--   Set up some feeds:
+-   Set up some feeds (these are suggestions):
     -   Try 1337x and/or YTS for Movies
     -   Try EZTV for TV Shows
     -   Try [MAM](#helpful-links) for Books (private tracker)